trinhminhtriet/trinhminhtriet/resume/TrinhMinhTriet-SeniorSoftwareEngineer.md

 ### [UQ Life](https://portal.uqmobile.jp/)

-- **Description:** A portal site provided by UQ Mobile.
+- **Description:** A portal site provided by AU.
 In addition to using convenient services such as search, weather, transit/maps, and fortune telling, the portal also delivers the latest news on current events, sports, entertainment, etc. in real time.
 - **Role:** Technical Lead
-- **Technologies Used:** Golang, NestJs, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, Lambda, S3, CloudFront, Route53, NewRelic.
+- **Technologies Used:** Golang, Typescript, Aurora, GitHub Actions, Terraform, Docker, ECS, SQS, Lambda, S3, CloudFront, Route53, NewRelic.
 - **Responsibilities:**
   - Estimated project workload, timelines, and resource requirements to ensure on-time delivery.
   - Wrote technical documentation of basic design, architecture design.